puppetlabs/puppet-docs/source/pe/3.7/install_multimaster.markdown

 4. From the __Parameter__ drop-down list, select __Master__.
 5. In the __Value__ field, enter the FQDN of your load balancer (e.g., `LOADBALANCER.EXAMPLE.COM`).
 6. Click __Add parameter__ and then the __Commit change__ button.
-7. From the command line of the agent node, run `curl -k https://<LOADBALANCER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash
+7. From the command line of the agent node, run `curl -k https://<LOADBALANCER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash`.

 ### A Note About File Syncing